masasin/presentations/md/spirit_defense.md

 - Usually at least one camera as payload
 - Usually controlled by:
   - line-of-sight
-  - Onboard camera <!-- .element: class="fragment highlight-blue" -->
+  - onboard camera <!-- .element: class="fragment highlight-blue" -->
 -v-
 ## Problems
 - No knowledge of vehicle boundaries